Can A Generator Damage A Refrigerator?

 If your refrigerator is not opened, it keeps food cold for at least four hours.
 Your freezer, on the other hand, keeps foodstuff safely cold for about forty-eight hours when full and closed.
 The food will remain cold inside the freezer for at least twenty-four hours if it is half-full and unopened.

-Your refrigerator can remain unplugged as long as the temperature is 40-degrees or less.
+Your refrigerator can remain unplugged as long as the temperature is 40 degrees or less.
 If the temperatures rise above this range, then you can run the generator.

 Conclusion

 A generator can damage your refrigerator if it does not have the right wattage.
 Before powering your refrigerator using the generator, make sure that it can accommodate the appliance’s startup watt as this is what matters most.
-Avoid overloading the machine also since doing this will not only spoil your refrigerator, but it can also damage the generator itself.
+Avoid overloading the machine also since doing this will not only spoil your refrigerator but can also damage the generator itself.

-Always look at the owner’s manual of your refrigerator before plugging into the equipment to ensure that the wattage is right.
+Always look at the owner’s manual of your refrigerator before plugging it into the equipment to ensure that the wattage is right.
 Practice safety measures to care for your generator as this will help to prevent damaging your appliances.